 Basal Cell Carcinomas (BCCs)

 Basal cell carcinomas are commonly found on the face, ears, arms and other sun-exposed parts of the body.
 BCCs are very common and are considered the most mild form of skin cancer.
 Although they are considered a cancer, they grow very slowly and rarely spread to other parts of the body.
-BCCs are often small, pink or tan colored bumps on the skin that have a waxy or pearly appearance, but can also appear as flat, brown lesions.
+BCCs are often small, pink or tan colored bumps on the skin that have a waxy or pearly appearance.
+They can also appear as flat, brown lesions.
 There are a variety of treatment options for BCCs, including excision, electrodesiccation and curettage (ED&C) and cryosurgery to name a few.

 Squamous Cell Carcinomas (SCCs)